MCP Server

 Overview

 The Passage MCP server exposes session data as Model Context Protocol tools.
-It provides the same data available in the web dashboard — timeline, commands, network, console, logs, client connections, and state transitions — formatted for LLM consumption.
+It provides the same data available in the web dashboard — timeline, commands, network, console, logs, client connections, state transitions, and page captures (snapshots + screenshots) — formatted for LLM consumption.
+It can also create recording sessions for free-browse capture without an automation backend.

 Claude Code / Desktop